 If you've received a violation letter, please don't ignore it.
-Letters are sent, intended as a gentle reminder when we've let something go (or just haven't noticed it) that is in violation of our Exterior Maintenance Guidelines that set expectations for upkeep of our community.
-Ignoring these letters can result in legal action which can quickly become costly for the homeowner.
+Letters are sent, intended as a courtesy reminder when we've let something go (or just haven't noticed it) that is in violation of our Exterior Maintenance Guidelines which set expectations for upkeep of our community.
+Ignoring these letters can result in fines and legal action which can quickly become costly for the homeowner.

-First, if you’ve received a letter, our manager (or a neighbor who reported it) observed a violation and the letter should state what was observed.
-If this is your first notice, the letter gives you 30 days to resolve the issue (for instance mowing the yard or removing mildew from the home, etc).
-If you take care of the issue noted, there is nothing else that needs to be done and our community will look all the better thanks to your efforts.
+If you’ve received a letter, our manager (or a neighbor who reported it) observed a violation and the letter should state what was observed.
+If this is your first notice, the letter gives you 30 days to resolve the issue that's indicated (10 days for mowing a yard).
+If you take care of the issue, there is nothing else that needs to be done and our community will look all the better thanks to your efforts.

-If you are unable to take care of the issue, due to extenuating circumstances and need more than 30 days to address it, please email our community manager, Christi Keller at email@example.com, and communicate your circumstances and specify how much time is needed to address the violation.
-If the request is reasonable, Christi can work with you on that timeframe.
-If more time is needed than our usual extension, Christ can ask the board to review and approve a longer extension (for instance if a fence has to be completely replaced or other major repair is needed).
+If you are unable to take care of the issue, due to extenuating circumstances and need more than 30 days to address it, please email our community manager, Clint Seay at email@example.com, and communicate your circumstances and specify how much time is needed to address the violation.
+If the request is reasonable, Clint can work with you on that timeframe.
+If more time is needed than our usual extension, Clint can ask the board to review and approve a longer extension (for instance if a fence has to be completely replaced or other major repair is needed).

-If after 30 days from the first letter, the issue is not resolved and there has been no communication, a second reminder will be sent.
-In this reminder the owner will be made aware that failure to address the issue and/or communicate a need for more time will result in legal action.
+If the issue is not resolved after 30 days from the first letter and there has been no communication, a second reminder will be sent.
+In this reminder the owner will be made aware that failure to address the issue and/or communicate a need for more time will result in a fine.